Nurse Practitioner (NP) vs. Registered Nurse (RN)

 In addition to the rigorous coursework, students have opportunities to expand their experiences through student-driven initiatives, study abroad programs, and faculty-advised internships.
 This enables students to broaden their perspectives and gain a deeper understanding of healthcare practices worldwide.

-Washington State Community College offers an associate’s of applied science degree in nursing.
+Washington State College of Ohio offers an associate of applied science degree in nursing.
 This degree combines classroom instruction and hands-on clinical experience, equipping graduates to excel as valuable healthcare team members.
 Upon completion of the program, students are eligible to take the NCLEX-RN.
 Graduates have access to a diverse range of employment opportunities and have the option to further their nursing education with a BSN or MSN degree.

 Admission to this program is selective.
 The admission requirements include a completed application; a high school diploma or GED; ACT, SAT, or TEAS test scores; three references; and prerequisite coursework in biology, math, and chemistry with at least a 2.5 GPA.